Kronospan: Pollution

 In 2019 complaints were filed with the administration of Russian city of Elektrogorsk as environmental scientists found the Kronospan factory was releasing polluted waste water with extreme levels of formaldehyde into a local river and also polluting the air by letting unfiltered production air full of sawdust into the air causing allergies, asthma and respiratory problems in children and adults.
-On November 19, 2019, the Russian TV-show “Moment of truth” released a YouTube documentary (ru. “Кроношпан уходи”, eng.
+On 19 November 2019 the Russian TV show “Moment of truth” released a YouTube documentary (ru. “Кроношпан уходи”, eng.
 “Kronospan go away”) with English subtitles on the situation and the environmental catastrophe as well as the suspected corruption going on at the Kronospan plant in Ekektrogorsk.

-In January 2002 Kronospan UK was fined £60,000 for discharging effluent into the River Bradley.
+In January 2002 Kronospan UK was fined £60,000 for discharging effluent into the River Bradley (a small stream, more usually known as Afon Bradley, that flows northwards for about 2 miles from near Chirk and discharges into the river Dee).
 The company admitted six offences between 29 March–9 October 2001, with a further four offences taken into consideration.
 In May 2005 Kronospan UK was fined £25,000 by Wrexham magistrates after pleading guilty to five offences of polluting local waterways.

 In July 2005 Kronospan UK invested £700,000 on an improved water recycling and filtration process.

-In March 2002, the company was fined £20,500 after 8,000 tonnes of waste timber caught fire at the Chirk plant and burned for several days.
+In March 2002, the company was fined £20,500 after 8,000 tonnes of waste timber caught fire at the Chirk plant (on the England/Wales border) and burned for several days.
 The fire was believed to have been caused by spontaneous combustion following a buildup of heat in damp conditions.
 The plant caught fire again on 17 June 2002 and firefighters were drafted in from stations in North Wales, Cheshire and Shropshire to tackle the oil fire which had started in a boiler room.
 The plant suffered further industrial fires in April and September 2007 and September 2010.
 In 2012 firefighters attended industrial blazes at the plant in June, twice in July and again in October.
 On 17 April 2014 fire broke out again at the factory, requiring 5 appliances and an aerial platform ladder.
 The fire was extinguished 11 hours later.

-Worker safety

-In January 2003 Kronospan UK was fined £15,000 after admitting failure to ensure the safety of an employee.
-While removing waste paper from between the rollers of a stopped machine, the employee was caught as the rollers closed and the machine started up.
-An investigation found that another worker who was attempting to correct a fault on the machine had pressed a button "that, unknown to him or anyone else at the factory, was a delayed start button which set the machine rolling.